 No appointment required.

 What are the dates and times?

 SE Parking Garage Entrance (NE 13th Street and Kelley Ave)

 Monday - Friday, 8:30 a.m.- 3:00 p.m.

 Will my spouse be able to get a flu shot at the VA?

-No. Spouses and caregivers will not be able to receive a flu shot at the facility or the CBOCs.
+No. Spouses and caregivers will not be able to receive a flu shot at the hospital or one of our clinics.

 What should I wear?